joanne3634/youtube_view/README.md

-# Increase Youtube Views Tips (Updated in 2016.10.19)
+# Increase Youtube Views Tips

 Although no one actually knows how Youtube’s view count system works, these are just some recommendation from some of other fandom used.
+Btw, don't need to worry if you find out the views don't increase immediately.
+Since the views updated once an hour, I write a crontab to run the script and log into views.csv

 MV List
 ---